CUH Panel Welcome Pack

 - Biannual panel meetings to meet the PPI team and other panel members.
 At these meetings we discuss our work and the future direction of the panel.

-- Monthly researcher talks: an exclusive opportunity for CUH panel members to interact directly with local researchers, who give a short presentation on their work, followed by a Q&A session.
+- Quarterly researcher talks: an exclusive opportunity for CUH panel members to interact directly with local researchers, who give a short presentation on their work, followed by a Q&A session.

 - Learning opportunities for those who wish to develop their skills and share knowledge and expertise with staff and volunteers.